paulodiovani/blog.diovani.com/technology/_posts/2025-06-13-configuring-neovim-011-lsp.md

 With the release of [Neovim 0.11] in March 2025, it now includes full LSP support, requiring only that:

-1. A Language Server is available and running
+1. A Language Server is available on the host
 2. The respective LSP client is enabled (and optionally configured)

 This makes much easier to configure LSP clients, without the need of any extra plugins -- Although some might still be useful.